Mindgreppers/lifemaker_web/content/_index.md

   - Support the needs of local member families
   - Conduct residential programs for immersive co-living, skills and knowledge sharing
   - Invite families from outside to learn and share
-  - Spend the least on entertainment
-  - Identify and serve only *real* needs
 - **Have complimentary production, exchange and cooperation at local level**
   - Emphasise on Natural farming, eco-businesses/services, living skills and physical work
   - Produce, share and use justfully, and as locally as possible